Skip to content

 Another option is to automatically mark students' short answers using a question type such as the pattern match question type in Moodle.

-STACK provides the "notes" input type.
-There are some advantages to using the notes input, rather than an essay.
+STACK provides the "free-text" and "notes" input type.
+There are some advantages to using these inputs, rather than an essay.

 1. It is part of a STACK question, so students' answers can be between other parts of a multi-part question.